 I’m a fisherman and photographer living in West Yellowstone, Montana.
 For twenty-some years I was a partner in Blue Ribbon Flies, a local specialty fly fishing shop.
-I currently spend most of my time fishing, photographing and teaching.
+I’m currently the head casting instructor at School of Trout and Anglers Academy.

 My pictures can be seen in magazines and catalogs, on websites, and in calendars.
 I’m the author of Yellowstone: Photographs of an Angling Landscape, and the co-author (with Craig Mathews) of Fly Patterns of Yellowstone, Fishing Yellowstone Hatches, and Fly Patterns of Yellowstone, Volume Two.
 My writings can be found under “Articles” on the main menu of this site and on my blog.

 Please feel free to contact me if you have any questions related to my work.